Caballo sin Nombre: Pizza-throwing scene

 The pizza Walter throws on top of his roof.
 The moment became an internet meme and led to the frequent vandalization of the real location.

 During the episode, Walt throws an entire pizza on the roof of the Whites' house out of rage.
 Cranston was able to throw the pizza onto the roof in a single take.
+The production staff reportedly had brought "stacks of pizzas ready to be sacrificed in pursuit of the perfect shot" on set in preparation for multiple takes.
 The scene became an internet meme.
 Fans have occasionally shown up to the real home where the exterior of the White house is filmed and thrown pizza onto the roof, eventually causing much distress to the house's owners.
 The repeated incidents forced Breaking Bad creator Vince Gilligan to make a public plea for fans to stop throwing pizzas on the house's roof.
+The house's owner Frances Padilla said to NPR in 2015: "We’ve had pizzas on our roof.
+We’ve had pizzas on our driveway; pizzas until we’re sick of looking at pizzas.
+I’ll sit outside with a shotgun in a rocking chair.
+You know, like Granny from Beverly Hillbillies."

 As a direct result of these incidents, the crew of Gilligan's subsequent show Pluribus (also set in Albuquerque) constructed fake residences specifically made for Pluribus to avoid creating another residential tourist attraction.